khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 - A card shouldn't be used for the sole purpose of styling a single block of content.
 Use available [utility classes](https://unpkg.com/browse/@gitlab/ui/src/scss/utilities.scss) instead.
 - If you're only displaying static text or items that don't require comparison or additional grouping, consider using a [list](/components/list) instead.
 - If you need to present or compare data, consider using a [table](/components/table) instead.
-- If you need to show a high level overview of a single data point, use a single stat component.
-Todo: Add link to single stat component after it's been created
+- If you need to show a high level overview of a single data point, use a [single stat](/data-visualization/single-stat) component.

 ### Variants